aurigma/GraphicsMill.Samples/README.md

 Generates two vector images and saves them as a PDF or EPS.
 Includes: drawing an image, vector and text data on a PDF/EPS, multipage PDF file support.

+### D.07.
+Formatted Text

+*/D.FontAndText/D.07.FormattedText/*

+Demonstrates how to draw a formatted text.
+It is possible to change font settings for each character.

 ## E. Color Management

 */E.ColorManagement/*